izabellapoliv/my_datascience-notebook/README.md

 docker-compose up
 ```

-Then, open the URL displayed in the terminal in a browser.
+Then, open the URL displayed in the terminal in a browser to access Jupyter Server.